H. H. Asquith: Social, religious and labour matters

 Despite the distraction of the problem of the House of Lords, Asquith and his government moved ahead with a number of pieces of reforming legislation.
 According to Matthew, "no peacetime premier has been a more effective enabler.
-Labour exchanges, the introduction of unemployment and health insurance … reflected the reforms the government was able to achieve despite the problem of the Lords.
+Labour exchanges, the introduction of unemployment and health insurance ... reflected the reforms the government was able to achieve despite the problem of the Lords.
 Asquith was not himself a 'new Liberal', but he saw the need for a change in assumptions about the individual's relationship to the state, and he was fully aware of the political risk to the Liberals of a Labour Party on its left flank."
 Keen to keep the support of the Labour Party, the Asquith government passed bills urged by that party, including the Trade Union Act 1913 (reversing the Osborne judgment) and in 1911 granting MPs a salary, making it more feasible for working-class people to serve in the House of Commons.

+In 1911 there were fears of a potential miner's strike immediately following a railwaymen's strike in August.
+In February 1912 the executives of the Miners' Federation voted in favour of a strike.
+Asquith, alongside Lloyd George, Buxton and Grey, met the executives at the Foreign Office, where he accepted the principle of a minimum wage but rejected the 5 and 2 demand.
+As threatened, the strike began.
+Following the failure of attempts by the cabinet to compromise, the government resorted to emergency legislation.
+In March, the Miner's Minimum Wage Bill was passed through the Commons and the Lords, adhering to its policy of not opposing trade unions, approved the measure.
+Asquith emotionally presented the Bill for its third reading, saying “we have exhausted all our powers of persuasion and argument and negotiation.”
+The bill was passed and the new Coal Mines (Minimum Wage) Act 1912 established district boards to determine minimum wages with trade union representation.
+In April, a union vote failed to secure a two-thirds majority for continuation, and miners returned to work.